alttester/AltTester-Unity-SDK/docs/pages/commands.md

 #### SetServerLogging

-Sets the level of logging on AltUnity Server
+Sets the level of logging in AltUnity Tester instrumented Unity application

 **_Parameters_**